getbluemorpho/blue-morpho/tutorials/consolidate-investment-portfolios.md

 <img width="833" height="632" alt="image" src="https://github.com/user-attachments/assets/38a63385-da9c-437c-a5a0-5dddbff6b128" />

 You should have the exact same metrics that you can find in the accounts statements.
 For example, in the traditional IRA account statement, we can find:

 <img width="390" height="157" alt="image" src="https://github.com/user-attachments/assets/20a26d14-97e6-4cba-9d6b-cd1df6e9b436" />

-That's a good start!
+The numbers match (although the aggregated information is of course not in the knowledge base), that's a good start!
 Now we can perform other queries.

  - **Top holdings of the combined portfolios**